CGI-SE-Trusted-Services/c2c-common/README.md

 # What's new in 0.9.8

-- Added support for ETSI TS 103 097 V1.2.1 (Version 2 certificate and SecureMessages)
+- Added support for ETSI TS 103 097 V1.2.1 (Version 2 certificate and SecureMessages), V2 Certificates and SecureMessages have been interoperability tested with ETSI test tool from ts_10309603v010201p0 package.
+(Tests was done to verify generated messages and generation and parsing of certificates).
 - Added utility methods to retrieve java.security variant of verification public key from certificates (common API for both US and EU standard)